Irma Grese

 Irma Ilse Ida Grese (Note: Spelt "Greze" or "Griese" in some survivors' memoirs.)
-(7 October 1923 – 13 December 1945) was a Nazi concentration camp Helferin at Ravensbrück, Auschwitz II-Birkenau, and Bergen-Belsen.
-She has been widely known as the "Hyena of Auschwitz" and the "Beast of Belsen" for the atrocities she committed in Birkenau.
+(7 October 1923 – 13 December 1945) was a German Nazi concentration camp guard at Ravensbrück, Auschwitz II-Birkenau, and Bergen-Belsen.
+She has been widely known as the "Hyena of Auschwitz" and the "Beast of Belsen" for the atrocities she committed during her service.

 Following the Allied occupation of Nazi Germany in April 1945, Grese was found guilty of war crimes involving the torture and murder of Jewish prisoners at the Belsen trial and sentenced to death by hanging.
-She was executed at the age of 22, making her the youngest woman to die judicially under British law in the twentieth century.
+She was hanged at the age of 22, making her the youngest woman to be judicially executed under British law in the twentieth century.

 Early life

-Irma Ilse Ida Grese was born on 7 October 1923, in Wrechen, a rural village in Feldberger Seenlandschaft, to parents Alfred Anton Albert Grese and Berta Wilhelmine Winter.
+Irma Ilse Ida Grese was born on 7 October 1923, in Wrechen, a rural village of Feldberg (since merged into Feldberger Seenlandschaft) to parents Alfred Anton Albert Grese and Berta Wilhelmine Winter.
 She was the third of five children, the others being Helene, Lieschen, Alfred, and Otto.
 Alfred worked as a senior milker at the Wrechen Manor House, a small dairy farm with two farmhands and a few cows that provided a modest income for the Grese family.
 Berta, a housewife, cared for the family garden and the few animals they had, including pigs, geese, and chickens.

-According to professor and author Daniel Patrick Brown, Berta was a "troubled woman" who struggled with the family's financial instability.
+According to Daniel Patrick Brown, a professor and author, Berta was a "troubled woman" who struggled with the family's financial instability.
 In late 1935, she attempted suicide by ingesting hydrochloric acid after discovering Alfred's affair with the daughter of the local pub owner.
 Berta died months later, in January 1936.
 Grese, who was twelve years old at the time, found her mother dead.

 There are conflicting accounts of Alfred's personality and role as a father in Grese's life.
 Irma stated in 1943 that he was "very religious and conservative and did not believe in Nazism".
 She also noted that Alfred enjoyed drinking but did not have alcoholism, had not physically abused his children, had joined the Nazi Party in 1937, and had become an Ortsgruppenleiter (though he was "not an extremist").